types of meetings

 Status Update Meetings

 Status update meetings are held regularly to report on the progress of the team’s work.
 Status update meetings serve one purpose: to keep everyone up to date on what is happening in the organization.
-During these types of meetings, facilitators discuss the progress made so far, fix any issues, adapt plans if necessary, and outline future steps.

 Tips to get the most out of status update Meetings: